 Box 11 does not apply to NYC W-2s and will be blank.

 TDA contributions are subject to FICA taxes.
-Consequently, your wages shown in Boxes 3 and 5, for social security and Medicare taxes, may be greater than the wages recorded for income tax purposes in Boxes 1, 16, and 18.
+Your wages for social security and Medicare taxes (Boxes 3 and 5) may be greater than the wages recorded for income tax purposes (Boxes 1, 16, and 18).

 To obtain your taxable wages for New York State and City, add the amount in Box 14 to that in Box 1.
 Only standard pension deductions and certain "buy back" deductions are included in the IRC414H amount.
 Pension loan repayment deductions are not included.